christiandudel/dtms/README.md

 The workflow is similar to the previous example.
 First, a ‘dtms’ model is defined using the function \`dtms’.
 Second, the data is brought into transition format and cleaned.
-Third, transition probabilities are estimated and put into a transition matrix.
+Third, transition probabilities are estimated.
 In this example, probabilities are estimated and predicted using time-constant and time-varying covariates, and the probabilities are plotted together with confidence intervals.
 Finally, the transition matrix is used to calculate state expectancies and similar measures.

 ``` r
 ## Load packages